Can Dogs Take Claritin? [Finding Relief for Canine Allergies]

 Shop our solutions →

-Allergy symptoms can vary in terms of severity.
-Symptoms can range from itchy skin, excessive licking, coughing, or sneezing.
-It's kind of like when you experience allergies, except for the licking, of course!
+excessive licking dry eyes, coughing, or sneezing.
+It’s kind of like when you experience allergies, except for the licking dry mouth, of course!
+Food allergies, unfortunately small dogs, account for 10% of canine allergic reactions.

-Food allergies, unfortunately, account for 10% of canine allergic reactions.
-The most common food allergens are proteins which make up most of your dog's diet.
+The most common food allergens are proteins which make up most of your dog’s diet.
 These can include dairy products, beef, lamb, chicken, and eggs.
 What happens when dogs are exposed to these allergens?
-Well, let me tell you, it's not pleasant.
+Well, let me tell you, it’s not pleasant.

 Here are some of the ways allergies can affect your dog.

 • Insect bites